 Do a final clean-up

-Wait at least 1 day after completing work to let any dust settle, and then do a final clean-up.
-Wet wipe all surfaces, and throw away the plastic used to contain the area.
-Place in a sealed plastic bag.
+Wait at least 1 day after completing work to let any dust settle and then do a final clean-up.
+Wet wipe all surfaces and put the plastic used to contain the area in a sealed plastic bag for disposal.

 For More Information

-To contact your local health authority environmental health officer, go to www2.gov.bc.ca/gov/content/health/about-bc-s-health-care-system/partners/health-authorities/regional-health-authorities or call:
+To contact your local health authority environmental health officer, visit www2.gov.bc.ca/gov/content/health/about-bc-s-health-care-system/partners/health-authorities/regional-health-authorities or call:

-For more information about lead in your home, read Steps to Lead Safe Renovations, Repair and Painting developed by the United States Environmental Protection Agency at www2.epa.gov/sites/production/files/2013-11/documents/steps_0.pdf (PDF 5.01 MB)
+For more information about lead in your home, read Steps to Lead Safe Renovations, Repair and Painting developed by the United States Environmental Protection Agency at www.epa.gov/sites/production/files/2013-11/documents/steps_0.pdf (PDF 5.01 MB)